Can You Reuse Oil After Frying Chicken?

 It is common to reuse the oil that you used for frying chicken or other foods.
 Be sure to strain the oil to remove food debris after it cools and then properly store it.
 If stored properly, you can reuse oil up to 8-10 times.

-Chicken is messy to cook and sometimes too challenging; however, it is always delicious.
-The biggest challenge faced by most cooks at home is the expense of oil (especially in the case of peanut oil).
-There are some methods to make the most value from your oil.
+Deep-frying chicken can be messy to cook and sometimes challenging; however, it is always delicious.
+The biggest challenge faced by most home cooks is the expense of the oil (especially in the case of peanut oil).
+There are some methods to get the most value from your oil.

-Crispy delicious golden-brown Fried chicken can be described as an American tradition, classic comfort food enjoyed in all areas of the country.
+Crispy delicious golden-brown Fried chicken can be described as an American tradition, classic comfort food enjoyed throughout the country.

 The recipe can vary depending on the region; however, the pleasure of savoring an incredibly tender, juicy piece of chicken with its crisp skin is the same across all regions.

-Nowadays, most of us will order fried chicken in establishments, not only to avoid some of the cleanup and work but mostly to avoid the cost of the oil to dispose of it.
+Nowadays, most of us will order fried chicken in establishments, not only to avoid some of the cleanup and work but mostly to avoid the cost of disposing the oil.

-The good news is: that oils can be used many times following cooking.
-All you need to do is know certain things about the procedure.
+The good news is that oils can be used many times following cooking.
+All you need is to know certain things about the procedure.

 Planning to keep your oil in good condition after cooking gives you various options to take action to help you make the most from your cooking oil.